Merida to Campeche Mexico: Best Ways to Visit in 2022

 This is a pretty straightforward drive, as you just take Highway 180 (Costera del Golfo) the whole way down.

-However, you should make sure to download an offline map from Google Maps or Maps.Me, as there’s a good chance you’ll lose cell phone signal at some point in the drive.
+However, you should make sure to download an offline map from Google Maps or Maps.Me, as there’s a good chance you’ll lose your cell phone signal at some point in the drive.
 While you’re at it, go ahead and download some podcasts!

 🚗💨 One of the best reasons to drive versus taking the bus to Campeche?
 The freedom to stop wherever and whenever you’d like along the way, of course.

-Located near Campeche City, consider a stop at Ecoturismo Ich Ha Lol Xaan (also called Hampolol), located right off Highway 180.
-Even if you don’t want to swim, this is such a beautiful park, and makes a nice respite in nature before arriving to Campeche City.
+Even if you don’t want to swim, this is such a beautiful park, and it makes a nice respite in nature before arriving at Campeche City.

 Merida Car Rental